oracle/node-oracledb/INSTALL.md

 this if needed.

-This is the default Oracle configuration directory for applications linked with this Instant Client.
+This is the default Oracle configuration directory for applications using this Instant Client.

-Alternatively, if you use Oracle client configuration files, they can be put in another, accessible directory.
+Alternatively, configuration files can be put in another directory.
 Then set the environment variable `TNS_ADMIN` to that directory name.

 #### <a name="winredists"> </a> 3.6.6 Install the Visual Studio Redistributables